Murrayville, Langley: Features

 Murrayville is the location of the Township of Langley Operations Centre, Royal Canadian Mounted Police offices, and the Langley school board office.

 The neighbourhood is home to the W.C.
 Blair Recreation Centre, which houses a wave pool with six 25m swimming lanes and a shallow children's area, as well as a sauna and hot tub.
 The building also contains a 1100 sqft Fitness Room, a 1500 sqft weight room, a meeting room, and a multi-purpose room.

-Among the historical buildings is an old church building that is currently being used by Holy Nativity Orthodox Church, and the Murrayville Community Hall which has been recently renovated inside to try and bring back some heritage aesthetic.
+Among the historical buildings is an old church building that is currently being used by Holy Nativity Orthodox Church, and the Murrayville Community Hall which has been recently renovated inside to try to bring back some heritage aesthetic.
 The hall was originally donated by P.Y.
 Porter and is now used by area residents to hold many different types of functions.

 Education

-Served by School District 35 Langley, Murrayville has two elementary schools and one high school; James Hill Elementary School, Langley Fundamental Elementary School, and Langley Secondary School.
-The historic garage has been restored to home the Langley Montessori Elementary School and Early Learning Centre.
-It also has a Christian elementary and secondary school: Credo Christian Elementary School and Credo Christian High School.
+Served by School District 35 Langley, Langley has four elementary schools and two high schools.
+The elementary schools are James Hill Elementary School, Langley Fundamental Elementary School, Credo Christian Elementary School and Murrayville Academy & Early Learning Centre.
+The high schools are Langley Secondary School and Credo Christian High School.

-Businesses

-Murrayville has various businesses, such as: